garywiz/docker-grav/README.md

 Once you've replaced the certificates, you can simply restart the old container, or create a new container using the same attached storage location.
 Your new certificate will then be in use.

 ## Known Issues

-This is a pre-release image and there are some known issues:

 * There is no email service installed within the container, so anything which sends email (such as the forgotten password feature) do not currently work.
 * There are many Grav plugins, very few of which have been tested.